Standing tree… to Standing home

 - Increase awareness of sustainable living to achieve results in waste reduction, water conservation, composting, etc;

 - Apply for funding and coordinate partnership building for short and long term sustainability of the project, assisting communities invest in themselves.

-Supporting all aspects of the circle of wealth is key to the success of this project.
-This includes helping to design forest management plans that see local markets integrated as a major driver in the business plan rather than as an afterthought; plans that would see local mills providing as much material as possible into local projects in a competitive manner and a pool of local people who are skilled tradesmen, sawmillers and forestry workers to actually do the work.
+Supporting all aspects of the circle of wealth was key to the success of this project.
+This included helping to design forest management plans that see local markets integrated as a major driver in the business plan rather than as an afterthought; plans that would see local mills providing as much material as possible into local projects in a competitive manner and a pool of local people who are skilled tradesmen, sawmillers, and forestry workers to actually do the work.
 To this end, Ecotrust Canada will continue to:

 - Help the Ahousaht mill produce materials for local buildings;

 - Assist completion of showcase homes built from local materials and labour;